compendium-tech/stemulateprogram.com/README.md

-## STEMulate Research Program

-### What is this code used for?

-This repository contains code for website in React.js, which is made for STEMulate Research program for bringing in new students and accepting applications and also internal mail processing in Python.
+This repository contains code for website, which is made for <b>STEMulate Research program</b>.

-### Tech stack

-- React.js, Typescript, Vite.
-- Supabase for application data storage with RLS configured.

 ### What is STEMulate Research Program?